(unsplash.com)

 They Are Good ROI

 Among the content on social media, a meme is one of the inexpensive ways to connect to your target audience.
 They’re simple to create.
 It takes a good idea and a few editing tools.
 The secret sauce is the way to promote them on social media.
-The outcome of a good meme can equate to the result of millions of dollars of advertising spends.
+The outcome of a good meme can equate to the result of millions of dollars of advertising spending.

 Memes can bond